 Survey of the objectives of the Social Sciences as reflected in the selection, guidance and evaluation of curricula in Education.

-Prerequisites: EDC 02000 with a grade of C or better and HUM 08100
+Prerequisites: EDC 02000 with a grade of C or better and EDC 02300

-Pre or Corequisite: a history or political science course.
-Pre or Corequisite: EDC 02100
+Pre or co-requisite: a history or political science course.
+Corequisite: EDC 03000.
+For ECE Majors Only.